baites/baites.github.io/_posts/2029-09-16-mixin-and-policy-based-designs-in-python.md

 * Module classes are divided between mixin and base classes.
 * Mixin classes implement modifications to the behavior or interface of a base class.
-* Users create a new class from by combining one or more mixin(s) with base classes by inheritance.
+* Users create a new class by combining one or more mixin(s) with base classes by inheritance.

 {% highlight python %}
 class Mixin1Class: